AryanVBW/Kali-Linux-for-Android/README.md

 - **Mobile Optimization:** Tailored specifically for Android devices, ensuring seamless integration and performance.

-## 🚀 Getting Started:

-1. Clone this repository to your Android device.
-2. Navigate to the KaliMagic directory.
-3. Follow the installation instructions in the README file.
+## Notable Tools Included:
+- Nmap
+- Wireshark
+- Metasploit
+- Burp Suite
+- Aircrack-ng
+- Hydra
+- John the Ripper
+- SQLMap
+- LibreOffice
+- Visual Studio Code
+- Mozilla Firefox

-4. Dive into the world of cybersecurity on your Android!
+Dive into the world of cybersecurity on your Android!

 ## 🤝 Contribution and Support: